Tw1ddle/Ludum-Dare-33/README.md

 ### About

-A HTML5/WebGL Ludum Dare game with a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](http://ludumdare.com/compo/author/feiss/), Alto's Adventure by [Snowman](https://itunes.apple.com/gb/app/altos-adventure/id950812012), and the [Mushishi](https://en.wikipedia.org/wiki/Mushishi) manga.
+A HTML5/WebGL Ludum Dare game with a graphical style inspired by the Ludum Dare 29 entry Beneath The Cave by [feiss](http://ludumdare.com/compo/author/feiss/) and Alto's Adventure by [Snowman](https://itunes.apple.com/gb/app/altos-adventure/id950812012).
 It requires a modern browser with WebGL support to run.

 ### Screenshots